facebookresearch/xformers/_sources/tutorials/blocksparse.rst.txt

 Using BlockSparseAttention
 ==========================

 BlockSparse attention uses Triton_ to limit the attention computations to some tiles, which you define at construction time.
-A simple example is that of a causal attention: just compute the lower triangular tiles !
+A simple example is that of a causal attention: just compute the lower triangular tiles!
 The tile size can be changed, the minimum being 16 coefficients on one dimension.

 .. _Triton: https://github.com/openai/triton